yanshu/pisa/doc/oscillations/oscillations.md

 * `theta23`: Value of theta_{23} parameter, units of [rad]
 * `deltacp`: Value of cp-violating phase, \delta_{cp}, units of [rad]

-  areas as a function of energy and cos(zenith) and interaction type.
 See below for a choice of services.

 ### Output